 Show Off Those 4C Coils

-And they say 4 type hair doesn't grow.
-Fola's full, back-length fro disproves that theory.
+Some try to say type 4 hair doesn't grow, but Fola's full, back-length fro disproves that theory.

 Many of us were first introduced to Marsai Martin on the primetime television show Black-ish.
-Marsai has since blossomed into a beauty and style icon right before our eyes.
-Here she shows us how to rock afro puffs in full glam.
+The young star has since blossomed into a beauty and style icon right before our eyes.
+Here, she shows us how to rock Afro puffs in full glam.

 Logan Browning has one of my favorite fros of all time.
 With the Curl Doctor, Shai Amiel, at the shears, how could we expect anything less than perfection?